macdougt/MLIntroduction/session-2/README.md

 <img src="images/test.png" height="150" width="350">

-You will notice that precision now is 78% instead of 100%, but this is a lot more real measure of our model performance since we are running it on data the model did not see before.
+You will notice that precision now is 78% instead of 100%, but this is a truer measure of our model performance since we are running it on data the model has not see before.

 An interesting observation here is our training precision is 100%, while our testing precision is 78%.
-Although 78% is good, when you see a big difference between model training performance and testing performance this is an indication of a problem called Overfitting.
+Although 78% is good, when you see a big difference between model training performance and testing performance this is an indication of a problem called *overfitting*.

 **Overfitting:**
 If our model does much better on the training set than on the test set, then we’re likely overfitting.
 There are few actions you can take to deal with overfitting: